-- Tree stands are an elevated platform attached to a tree.
-There are many types including: lock-on stands, ladder stands and climbing stands. - There are several safety precautions to take into consideration when hunting from an elevated stand, including purchasing and correctly using a full body harness/ fall arrest system.
+Tree stands are an elevated platform attached to a tree.
+There are many types including: lock-on stands, ladder stands and climbing stands.

+There are several safety precautions to take into consideration when hunting from an elevated stand, including purchasing and correctly using a full body harness/fall arrest system.

-Like tower blinds, tree stands allow a hunter to see further and get above the sight and scent plane of a deer.
+Tree stands allow a hunter to see further and get above the sight and scent plane of a deer.